Skip Navigation

 Source: Kaiser Family Foundation study

-Best Practice #1: Use a cohort strategy to evaluate point solutions.
+Use a cohort strategy to evaluate point solutions.

-• Cohort comparisons are the ultimate analytic strategy for proving value.
+Cohort comparisons are the ultimate analytic strategy for proving value.
 Without a direct comparison within the same population, there are so many factors that introduce doubt on what the numbers truly capture.
 Alternatively, by looking at well defined and specifically differentiated groupings of people, we can directly compare performance take away concrete and specific learnings.

-1. Look at related costs across your cohorts: Determine if there is value beyond just the immediate program financials.
+1. TIP: Look at related costs across your cohorts: Determine if there is value beyond just the immediate program financials.
 For instance, we have looked at disability claims, to measure the influence of a point solution program.

-2. Look at related health concerns: Investigate other aspects of wellbeing to see if there are notable halo effects.
+2. TIP: Look at related health concerns: Investigate other aspects of wellbeing to see if there are notable halo effects.
 For instance, we have investigated if there are mental health differences across maternity program types, short and longer term.

 Here’s a good example from our client base: This national retailer wanted to measure the value of a Center of Excellence strategy for heart conditions.
 The metric strategy compared a well-defined pair of cohorts that looked beyond traditional utilization and cost metrics.
 We helped them also include mortality rates (COE – lower), returns to work (COE – faster), outcomes (COE – better), and company satisfaction (COE – higher).
 Yes, that’s right – employees actually reported a higher employee satisfaction rate on the survey following a major episode of care.

-Best Practice #2: Ask the right analytic questions.
+Ask the right analytic questions.

-• Often “What’s the value?” is the wrong question.
+Often “What’s the value?” is the wrong question.
 The correct question is “Who is this valuable for?” or “What’s the incremental value?”

 There will always be a portion of a population that is engaged in their health and wellness.
 Your data can tell you who this population is, and provide insights that help you identify more people “like them” that you can target and pull along, therefore increasing program value.
 Also consider if the engaged audience would have been healthy or well without the special program, in some other way.
 Is it the program – or the people – that are providing the results you see?